-Cone Actuator:
+Cone Actuator

+Setting Description

-- Actuator Type: Dual (electric), Pneumatic (air) - Close Transition Time: 200 ms - Open State Time: 1000 ms (this time can be lengthened to hold the cup open longer for higher volumes of seed) - Open Transition Time: 200 ms (this will be adjust during the calibration process)
+Actuator Type Dual (electric)Pneumatic (air)

+Close Transition Time 200 ms Open State Time 1000 ms (this time can be lengthened to hold the cup open longer for higher volumes of seed) Open Transition Time 200 ms (this will be adjusted during the calibration process)

-Staging Actuator:
+Staging Actuator

+Setting Description

-- Actuator Type: If you have a staging cone, change the actuator type from None to Dual or Pneumatic.
-If you don't have a staging cone, make sure you have the actuator type set to None. - Close Transition Time: 200 ms - Open State Time: Controls how long the staging device stays open.
-This time can be lengthened for larger volumes of seed if needed. - Open Transition Time: 200 ms
+Actuator Type If you have a staging cone, select Dual or Pneumatic.
+If you don't have a staging cone, select None.

+Close Transition Time 200 ms

+Open State Time Controls how long the staging device stays open.
+This time can be lengthened for larger volumes of seed if needed.

+Open Transition Time 200 ms